austinsusanto/bambangshop-receiver/README.md

 2. In Rust, a static variable can't be mutable because it will make a problem in multi-threading.
 By allowing a static variable to be mutable, there will be possibilities where data races, memory corruption, and safety comprimisation happens.

 #### Reflection Subscriber-2

+1. Yes, there are some other things that I've explorer about the project outside the tutorial like the src/lib.rs.
+The lib.rs file contains the configuration of the application.
+It is actually quite relevant to the part where we configure the .env file and some functions in it is also used in the NotificationService.

+2. Spawning more than one instance of Main app has little difference with spawning more than one Receiver app.
+We only need to open multiple terminal and configure the new observer port to the .env file.

+3. No, I haven't tried making a test with Postman due to the lack of time, but I do think that making tests with Postman can be a quite powerful tool to test the functionality of a server from the user's point-of-view.
+I'll be looking forward to using it for the group project.